 - Mesothelioma cancer is the leading type of asbestos-related disease in Virginia.

 Virginia Asbestos Laws

-The Commonwealth of Virginia follows NESHAP federal regulations regarding asbestos removal, and the regulations are administered by the Virginia Department of Labor and Industry.
-However the Virginia Department of Professional and Occupational Regulation handles the required licensure.
+The Commonwealth of Virginia follows NESHAP federal regulations regarding asbestos removal.
+The regulations are administered by the Virginia Department of Labor and Industry.
+The Virginia Department of Professional and Occupational Regulation handles the required licensure.
 The following are a few of the state regulations strictly enforced in Virginia: